Duxter7/GA-English-Notes/IT English 5 (B1).md

 ~~Discuss about~~ = discuss
 Talk about

-I haven't had For about 15 years
+I haven't had a TV for about 15 years
 Listen to

+The last news st